 Different Type Of Options – ISO vs. NSO

-- When you exercise an ISO, it is very possible that you will have to pay nofederal tax.
+- When you exercise an ISO, it is very possible that you will not have to pay federal tax.

 - When you exercise an NSO, it is very possible that you will have to pay federal tax at the ordinary tax bracket (whatever yours is) and be subject to additional federal and state withholdings.
 The tax is calculated on the difference between the Fair Market Value of the share at the time you exercise your options and the strike price.
 In other words, you are taxed on the increase in the value of the shares from the time your options were awarded to the time you choose to exercise them.

 Let’s go back to our example from above.
-Let’s assume that in the 15 months since you joined the company, the fair market value of its share increased from $0.50 to $2.00.
+Let’s assume that in the 15 months since you joined the company, the fair market value of shares increased from $0.50 to $2.00.
 Let’s also assume your options are NSOs.
 In this case, you not only have to pay $1,250 for the cost of exercising your options, but you also must pay taxes on the increase in the value of the shares.
 Basically, the IRS is telling you – ok, you got something that’s worth $2.00 but you’re only paying $0.50?
 We’re going to tax the $1.50 difference as if it was just another part of your paycheck.
 Let’s assume your total federal + state + withholding rate adds up to 32%.
 We’re talking about another $1,200 (2,500 shares x $1.50 x 32%) to cover just taxes.
 That basically doubled your cost from $1,250 to $2,450.
-(In a later post we will discuss ways to decrease this tax payment.)
 The difference between ISO and NSO taxation does not end here.
 That difference may also impact your tax bill when you eventually sell your shares.

 What Happens After You Exercise Your Employee Stock Options?

-This is only part I of the beginner’s guide, we’ll stop right here.
+This is only part I of the beginner’s guide.
 In future posts, we’ll dig deeper into each of the topics covered above.
 That way you will have a full understanding of options and how they work.
-You will learn how your decisions today can impact how money you’ll make on your options in the future.
+You will learn how your decisions today can impact how much money you’ll make on your options in the future.

 [This is not intended to be a comprehensive guide.
 We just want to give you a head start as you venture into the stock option world.
 Please consult your tax advisor as you make your decisions on how and when to exercise your options.
 Good luck!]